Ozark’s Buffalo River Trails in Northern Arkansas

 The Ozark Mountains

 The Ozark Mountains, also known as the “Ozarks” for short, are heavily forested highlands between the Appalachians and the Rockies.
 An area in northern Arkansas is also home to the Ozark National Forest, where the highest point exceeds 2,000 feet.
-Throughout the Ozarks are underground springs and streams that empty into one of four rivers.
+The Ozarks are underground springs and streams that empty into one of four rivers.
 We spent our day hiking along the Buffalo National River.

 Our day trip to northern Arkansas